-Athletics NI in conjunction with British Athletics provide a range of off the shelf workshops that help to provide coaches and leaders with a fundamental understanding of key topics.
+Athletics NI provide a range of off the shelf workshops that help to provide coaches and leaders with a fundamental understanding of key topics.
 Details of each of the webinars/workshops so far which can be found below:

 Sunday 14 June 2026 | Mary Peters Track